bbauska/UofM-Inter-with-JavaScript/readme.md

   alt="4.01 Code With Me: Randomizing Your Images Using Arrays." />
 </p>

-Hi everyone, let&apos;s do a couple Code With Me's in a row just so you can start using your JavaScript to do things that are a little bit more practical.
+Hi everyone, let&apos;s do a couple Code With Me&apos;s in a row just so you can start using your JavaScript to do things that are a little bit more practical.
 I know that earlier I did a demo with you where we used arrays and we kind of picked out one or two elements from the arrays,